Kilonova-Catcher/KNC-Manual/doc/image-theory.md

 | Goal                 | Aesthetic image                    | Scientific measurement                |
 | Image Appearance     | Bright, colorful, polished         | Raw, noisy, grayscale (at first)      |

-Understanding these differences is the first step to mastering astrophotography.
-And with your help, we’ll be turning those noisy raw images into data that can help uncover the next cosmic event.